 Intermittent fasting refers to eating plans and dietary protocols that cycle between periods of fasting (no food or some food) and periods of non-fasting.
 There are a variety of intermittent fasting diets, along with several types of intermittent diet meal plans.

-The benefits of intermittent fasting include lowering insulin levels, reducing inflammation, improving brain health, possible weight loss, and helping you feel more hopeful and prayerful.
-Overall, Intermittent fasting has shown promising results in broad trials involving mice and a few limited human trials.
+The benefits of intermittent fasting include lowering insulin levels, reducing inflammation, improving brain health, and helping you feel more hopeful and prayerful.
+Intermittent fasting is showing promising results.

 On non-fasting days, the most successful intermittent fasters eat normally and never binge.
 Some of the more courageous fasters eat only during limited windows throughout each day and might reduce their carbs.
 For all fasts, it’s important to stay hydrated, which includes drinking water and non-caloric, non-alcoholic beverages like unsweetened coffee and tea.

 You can learn more about a wide variety of intermittent fasts, along with their meal plans and suggested eating schedules here.